 Hosted by the Stimson Center South Asia Program since 2014, the South Asian Voices Visiting Fellowship is a research fellowship for outstanding analysts, scholars, and students in India and Pakistan dedicated to the study of strategic and security issues in the subcontinent.
 It combines professional development of research, writing, and public presentation skills with extensive exposure to the D.C. policy community.
 Fellows will develop a research project while meeting with senior scholars at universities and think tanks in the United States along with leading practitioners working on South Asian security issues in the U.S. government.
 You may read more about the SAV Visiting Fellowship here.

 The SAV Visiting Fellowship runs on an annual basis.
-In 2020, four SAV Visiting Fellows from India and Pakistan will be selected for a 12-month fellowship term starting in spring 2020.
-They will spend eight weeks of that period in residence at the Stimson Center in Washington, D.C. between June and August 2020.
+In 2021, four SAV Visiting Fellows from India and Pakistan will be selected for a 12-month fellowship term starting in spring 2021.
+Fellows typically spend eight weeks of that period in residence at the Stimson Center in Washington, D.C. between June and August.

 1. A co-authored or single-authored policy memo developed while in residence at Stimson;